hardlyadequate/analyst-playbook/README.md

 The Incident Analyst Training (IAT) is a string of commercial and in house cyber flavoured training courses.
 The aim is to complete the entire training over five months.
 There are multiple assessments along the way and when I went through it I also completed GCFA and GNFA certifications.

+The target audience for this writeup is future students of this course.

 ## List of Courses

 Course | Provider